Snowball Cookies with Toffee are sweet, buttery with a double dose of crunch! These classic Noel Nut Balls are kicked up a notch!

 How Long Do Mexican Wedding Cookies Keep?

 I’ve always wanted to try these Candy Cane Cookies from Saving Room for Dessert.
-Also, check out these Italian Ricotta Cookies, Holiday Pinwheel Cookies, and Stained Glass Cookies.
+Also, for your holiday baking, check out these Italian Ricotta Cookies, Holiday Pinwheel Cookies, and Stained Glass Cookies.
 Plus More of the Best Holiday Recipes.

 This post was first shared in December 2013.
 The photos and text were updated in 2019.